mdalzell/mattdalzell.com/src/content/index.md

         - skill: git
   title: Technical Skills
 ---

-I am a software engineer based out of Chicago, IL, with 6 years of professional experience in both frontend and backend web application development.
+I am a software engineer based out of Chicago, IL, with 6 years of professional experience in full stack web application development.
 Over the course of my career, I've worked on everything from large SaaS platforms to smaller apps for businesses across a variety of industries.